marianobarrios/tls-channel/README.md

 ### The Java TLS problem

 In Java, support for TLS (then SSL) was added in version 1.2 (as an optional package) in the form of a subclass of the [Socket](https://docs.oracle.com/javase/8/docs/api/java/net/Socket.html) class: [SSLSocket](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLSocket.html).
-Being a subclass, once instantiated, the mode of use was exactly the same as the unencrypted original.
+Being a subclass, once instantiated, the way of using it was exactly the same as the unencrypted original.
 That worked (and still works) well enough.
 Nevertheless, the java IO API already had some limitations, and an update was due.

 #### java.nio